ImGajeed76/charmer/README.md

 🌟 **Purpose**: Simplifying the creation of beautiful terminal utility applications, one function at a time.

 ⚠️ **Note**: This is an alpha release.
 Expect changes and improvements as the project evolves.

+Need help?
+Check our [documentation](https://ImGajeed76.github.io/charmer) or open an issue on GitHub.